History of the petroleum industry in the United States: Technology

-Environmental Impact
+Environmental impact

 A number of major environmental incidents in the United States in the 20th Century are linked to the petroleum industry.

 In 1910, the Lakeview Gusher in Kern County, California was a well blowout that created the largest accidental oil spill in history.

 The 1969 Santa Barbara oil spill occurred in the Santa Barbara Channel, near the city of Santa Barbara in Southern California.
 It was the largest oil spill in United States waters by that time, and now ranks third after the 2010 Deepwater Horizon and 1989 Exxon Valdez spills.
 It remains the largest oil spill to have occurred in the waters off California.
 The public outrage engendered by the spill, which received prominent media coverage in the United States, resulted in numerous pieces of environmental legislation within the next several years, legislation that forms the legal and regulatory framework for the modern environmental movement in the U.S.

 The 1989 Exxon Valdez oil spill off the coast of Alaska was the largest spill in US waters up to that date, as of 2020 only exceeded by the 2010 Deepwater Horizon oil spill, in terms of volume released.

 In 2010 the Deepwater Horizon oil spill in the Gulf of Mexico became the largest marine oil spill in the history of the petroleum industry.

 Beginning in 2004, the Taylor oil spill in the Gulf of Mexico continues as of 2020.

-The 20th Century has also seen major refinery fires including the 1956 McKee refinery fire, the 1975 Philadelphia Gulf refinery fire and 2005 Texas City Refinery explosion.